dvatvani/Whatsapp-analyzer/README.md

 A Jupyter (Python) Notebook to analyse WhatsApp chat logs.

+More information about what the notebook does and how to interpret some of the results can be found in this [Blog post](https://dvatvani.github.io/whatsapp-analysis.html).

 # Usage instructions

 1. Clone or download a local copy of this repository